laothomas01/MoonLanderProject/README.md

 * o : rotate left
 * p : rotate right
 # How to launch this game
-  Locate the bin folder after cloning this repository and run Lab6SpatialPartioning_debug
+  Locate the bin folder after cloning this repository and run Lab6SpatialPartioning_debug.exe inside the bin folder

 # Screenshots